• Home

 I do love to cook.

-Sometimes I cook recipes that take hours to make like Twix Bars Cinnamon Rolls and Amaretto Pound Cake.
-At other times I cook simple meals like these Walking Tacos or some people refer to them as Tacos in a Bag.
+Sometimes, I cook recipes that take hours, like Twix Bars Cinnamon Rolls and Amaretto Pound Cake.
+Sometimes I cook simple meals like these Walking Tacos or some people call them Tacos in a Bag.

 My boys love these Walking Tacos.
-I like them because we can each customize our bag with our favorite toppings.
+I like them because we can each customize each bag with our favorite toppings, making them perfect for little people’s parties.
 Lincoln likes just the meat and cheese.
-Big Daddy likes everything; the meat, chips, cheese, salsa, olives, tomatoes, lettuce, onions.
+Big Daddy likes everything: the meat, chips, cheese, salsa, olives, tomatoes, lettuce, and onions.
 His bag is full!

 Walking Tacos